MicrosoftDocs/azure-devops-docs/docs/report/add-charts-to-dashboard.md

 ## Add a markdown file to a dashboard

 >[!NOTE]
->**Feature availability:** Adding a Markdown file to a team dashboard is available from Team Services and the web portal for TFS 2015.3 and later versions.
+>**Feature availability:** Adding a Markdown file to a team dashboard is available from VSTS and the web portal for TFS 2015.3 and later versions.

 Open the Markdown file defined in your repository and make sure you are in your team context.